sthsuyash/KS-shop/README.md

-# Ecommerce Project
+# KS shop
+_(latest version)_

-Ecommerce project created with AngularJS, SpringBoot integrating mySQL database.
+KS shop is an ecommerce fullstack web application project created with AngularJS and SpringBoot integrating mySQL database.

 - Homepage

   ![Project homepage](/images/homepage.png)

+There are different versions of the application updated accordingly and kept in different branches according to versions and latest version is kept in development branch.
+You can view them in [Release Plan](https://github.com/sthsuyash/ecommerce-angular-springboot/edit/main/README.md#release-plan)

 - Application Interaction